Drew Doughty Game Preview: Kings vs. Kraken

 Doughty Stats vs. the Kraken

-- On defense, the Kraken are giving up 99 total goals (3.2 per game) which ranks 25th in the NHL.
+- The Kraken have given up 105 goals in total (3.2 per game), which ranks 24th in the league in goals allowed.

 |2023-2024 Season